 - When spreading or piping it onto your cakes, work in a cool room if possible to prevent it from melting

-- After frosting, store the cakes in the fridge.
-This recipe doesn’t hold up very well at room temperature.
+- After frosting, store the cakes in the fridge for the best texture.

 - Different brands of cream cheese can yield different results.
 If the frosting is still runny after an hour of refrigeration, add more powdered sugar until you get your desired consistency.

 How much frosting does this recipe make?

 This recipe will frost 12-15 cupcakes (depending if you’re piping or spreading it) or the center and top of two 8″ cakes.